sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2016/adventure-time-with-webpack.md

 ],
 ```

-## Compiling Sass & Autoprefixing the Output
+## Compiling sass & autoprefixing the output

 Our sites consist of two completely seperate sections, a front site and an admin area.
 This means we'll need two instances of the `ExtractTextPlugin` (by default webpack bundles css in a js file) to handle these independently.